CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 Previously the simulator leveraged jQueryUI for the dragging functionality of the panels.
 However, with the transition to Vue.js, this functionality was lost.

 we used modern ES6 JavaScript to implement the dragging functionality.
 After some research and testing, we decided to use [interact.js](https://github.com/taye/interact.js).
-The main reason behind using this library was its small size, similar usage to jQueryUI, most nearest internal implementation if it was to be implemented from scratch and most importantly it provided all the functionality needed for the simulator.
+The main reason behind using this library was its small size, similar usage to jQueryUI, nearest internal implementation if it was to be implemented from scratch and most importantly it provided all the functionality needed for the simulator.

 {{< video src="/videos/Arnab_GSoC23/dragging.mp4" controls="true" preload="auto" >}}

 ### 🔹 Implementation of Embed view of the simulator 🖼️

-Embed view provides a preview of the circuit which, in which one can't edit the circuit. this also allows users to embed the circuit in external websites.
+Embed view provides a preview of the circuit which, in which one can't edit the circuit. this also, allows users to embed the circuit in external websites.
 This was implemented by creating a new route `/simualtorvue/embed/:id` which would render the embed view of the circuit.

 {{< video src="/videos/Arnab_GSoC23/embed.mp4" controls="true" preload="auto" >}}